maevamerrou/OceanSavior/README.md

 - The game has one diver character (female) on the left of the creen.
 She can move horizontally and vertically.
 - Sea and trash elements appear randomly from the right of the screen and move to the left on an horizontal axis.
-- Score, level and time are indicated at the top of the game window
+- Speed and difficulty increase during the game

 ## Backlog